awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 To minimize the impact on your server availability, we recommend that you configure a maintenance window to run patching during times that won't interrupt your business operations\.
 For more information about maintenance windows, see [AWS Systems Manager Maintenance Windows](systems-manager-maintenance.md)\.

 You must configure roles and permissions for Maintenance Windows before beginning this procedure\.
-For more information, see [Controlling access to maintenance windows](sysman-maintenance-permissions.md)\.
+For more information, see [Setting up Maintenance Windows](sysman-maintenance-permissions.md)\.

 **To create a maintenance window for patching**